The compressor must be switched off. Make sure that the switch is in position 0 and take out the electrical cable and air hose.

 Start the compressor by flicking the switch to position I.

-Inflate the tyre to the pressure specified in accordance with the tyre pressure table, Tyres - approved tyre pressures.
+Inflate the tyre to the pressure specified in accordance with the tyre pressure table, see Tyres - approved tyre pressures.
 Release air using the pressure reducing valve if the tyre pressure is too high.

-Refit the dust cap.
+Refit the dust cap on the tyre.